-D. Faculty Evaluations
+D. Faculty Course Evaluations

-Students have the opportunity to provide feedback to their course instructors through end-of-semester course evaluations (called Faculty Course Questionnaires) that are administered in each class.
+Students have the opportunity to provide feedback to their course instructors through course evaluations (called Faculty Course Questionnaires) that are administered near the end of each semester for each class.
 Students are also asked to provide feedback on the training they receive in the program, including mentorship, in an exit survey at the end of their program.